-There are diseases that are essential contraindications to diving.
+There are diseases that are absolute contraindications to diving.
 Others require adaptations, others have no impact.
-Sometimes it scares the person to impact and/or their partners.
-Dive with diabetes can be placed in at least two categories: those requiring adaptations and those with no incidence depending on the type of diabetes.
+Sometimes it scares the person to impact their buddy.
+Diving with diabetes can be placed in at least two categories: those requiring adaptations and those with no incidence depending on the type of diabetes.

 That’s what I learned that day when I met Nahima

-It’s hot on Jamaica.
-I board the boat that will take us for our last dive in these tropical latitudes.
+It’s hot in Jamaica.
+I step in the boat that will take us for our last dive in these tropical spots.

 As it is the last one I decided to do it without a camera, just for the pleasure of focusing on the feeling of diving.
 For this reason, I don’t have any “underwater” photos of this experience.
 On the way to the spot, I chat with one of my buddies of the day, Nahima.

 Nahima is French.
-She has travelled a lot and we are happy to discuss our favorite subject: diving.
+She has traveled a lot and we are happy to discuss our favorite subject: diving.
 Nahima learned to dive several years ago while working in Indonesia.
-Since then, she has not missed an opportunity to immerse herself.
-I’m asking her about the lozenge she’s wearing on her back.
+Since then, she has not missed an opportunity to jump in the water.
+I’m asking her about the disc she’s wearing on her back.